-When at safe height, stabilize the aircraft at 90 km/h and clear the viewing obstruction by using a hand through the sliding window.
+When at safe height, stabilize the aircraft at 90 km/h and clear the viewing obstruction by using a hand through the sliding window or from the inside.

-If forward vision is still impaired or lost, continue flight with a left side slip, using the open sliding window for visual reference.
+If forward vision is still impaired or lost, continue flight in a side slip, using the open sliding window for visual reference.
 Land at the nearest suitable location and align just prior to touch-down.

-3.14 Recovery System / Rotor System
+3.13 Recovery System / Rotor System